SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 So, yeah: I really dunno.

-I _do_ know we both desperately want a more normal life that the last couple years have been.
-A life filled with less pandemic, less American fascism and Republicans, less war, less steep economic inequality, less anti-intellectualism, &hellip; less of a lot of noxious things.
+I _do_ know we both desperately want a more normal life than the last couple years have been.
+A life filled with less pandemic, less American fascism &amp; Republicans, less war, less steep economic inequality, less anti-intellectualism, &hellip; less of a lot of noxious things.
 Less of society sliding back into the ignorant mud.